Tommy O'Connor (criminal)

-Thomas "Terrible Tommy" O'Connor (c.
-1880–1951) was a gangster who escaped from the Chicago, Illinois, courthouse in December 1921, only a day before he was to have been executed at the Historical Littlerock Penitentiary gallows for the murder of a policeman.
+Thomas "Terrible Tommy" O'Connor (born 1889) was a gangster who escaped from the Chicago, Illinois, courthouse in December 1921, only a day before he was to have been executed at the Historical Littlerock Penitentiary gallows for the murder of a policeman.

 Life

-O'Connor was born in Ballykenny outside the village of Strand in County Limerick, Ireland around 1880 and emigrated to the United States as a boy.
-He first came to public notice when he was arrested after a shootout in which Chicago Police Detective Patrick J. O'Neil was gunned down March 13, 1921.
+O'Connor was baptised in Monagea Catholic Church, County Limerick, Ireland in 1889, his birth was not officially registered until the following year.
+He emigrated with his family to the United States as a boy.
+He first came to public notice when he was arrested after a shootout in which Chicago Police Detective Patrick J. O'Neil died March 13, 1921.
 This came as a result of investigators coming to arrest him as a prime suspect in a previous case.
 O'Connor fled and was later arrested in St. Paul, Minnesota.
 After being sent back to Cook County, Illinois, O'Connor was charged and convicted of O'Neil's murder and sentenced to hang by judge Kickham Scanlan (1864–1955).
 Four days before the scheduled execution, he and four other prisoners overpowered the guard, took his rifle, and escaped from the courthouse.
 All but two of the men were last seen dodging through traffic and made their escape.